 During the day, Joe works for MARC, where he supports environmental projects that ensure the Kansas City region has clean air and water.
 During his off-hours, he markets the restaurants and storefronts located in North Kansas City, MO., through a business league called the River North District.

-The business league (a 501c6 tax-exempt organization) is branded to show off North Kansas City as an entertainment district.
-Joe and his team work diligently to market and inject new energy into new and old venues and bridge the gaps among the diverse points of interest.
+The business league shows off North Kansas City as an entertainment district.
+Joe and his team of chefs and food influencers work diligently to market and inject new energy into new and old venues and bridge the gaps among the diverse points of interest.

 River North District board members are restauranteurs and food and drink influencers from outside the district who have a big interest in North Kansas City (aka Kansas City food and drink writers such as Pete Dulin).